Compared To The Ucr The Nibrs

 • Identify Crime Hotspots: Analyze crime patterns to identify areas with high crime rates.

-• Develop Targeted Prevention Strategies: Develop prevention strategies tailored to specific types of crime.
+• Develop Targeted Prevention Strategies: Develop prevention strategies designed for specific types of crime.

 • Evaluate the Effectiveness of Crime Prevention Programs: Evaluate the impact of crime prevention programs on crime rates.